 I also like to do a little soft-sleuthing of my own.
 I scroll through the school’s Instagram account and read the emails from his school with updates.
 This gives me specific things to ask about, like the lunchtime tug-o-war competition or ASB elections.
 Often these are things he wouldn’t tell me about but has something to say.

-Books I’m Planning To Read
+Books about Parenting Tweens and Teens I’m Planning To Read